 The initial public offering price of our Class A common stock will be substantially higher than the net book value per share of our outstanding Class A common stock immediately prior to this offering.
-Therefore, if you purchase our Class A common stock in this offering, you will incur an immediate dilution of \$0.83 in net book value per share from the price you paid, based on an assumed initial public offering price of \$11.25 per share (which is the midpoint of the estimated initial public offering price range set forth on the cover page of this offering circular) and assuming 90% of the aggregate liquidation preference of all outstanding shares of Preferred Stock are exchanged for Class A common stock.
+Therefore, if you purchase our Class A common stock in this offering, you will incur an immediate dilution of \$0.43 in net book value per share from the price you paid, based on an initial public offering price of \$10.00 per share and 90% of the aggregate liquidation preference of all outstanding shares of Preferred Stock being exchanged for Class A common stock.
 The exercise of outstanding options and the issuance of additional securities by us could result in further dilution.
 We will also incur significant dilution upon the consummation of the Exchange Transactions.
 For a further description of the dilution that you will experience immediately after this offering, see the section titled "Dilution."